 It feels like it is all coming together this year.
 Our wine business, our Etsy shop, our search for our own restoration home, learning French, learning Duck, all seems to be taking off for us.
 And me, although a tad overwhelmed, I say ~ ‘Bring it on!’

 So Brand New Year, meant it was time to do Brand New Website and give it more of a raison d’être and focus.
 I started working on the new site in January, end of January if truly honest, but honestly, it feels like longer.
 What a process!
 Such a right of passage I have to pass it along.
-And whilst I am at it, as part of our website launch, enjoy 20% off in our shop.
-More details at the end.

 The new site has been on the back burner for about a year, lurking, reminding me at various stages I had to move from having ‘wordpress’ in my web address to just my own web address .
 (For those of you who may not have noticed, don’t tell me!)
 There was a lot of research to do, as this was going to be a financial commitment, and when you have 6 mouths to feed, even if they are little ones, you take the commitment seriously.